 Save Energy, Space, and Money with a Tankless Water Heater

-Whether you are struggling with your water heater keeping your water warm or tired of dealing with the sky-high prices that are on your bill, it is time to find a solution that works best for your home.
+Whether you are struggling with your water heater keeping your water warm or tired of dealing with the sky-high prices on your bill, it's time to find a solution that works best for your home.
 A terrific way to save energy, money, and potentially even space is to invest in a tankless water heater.

 What exactly is a tankless water heater?

 “Tankless,” “instantaneous,” and “demand-type” are all synonymous when referring to this type of water heater.
 Just like a traditional water heater, the product is hot water; what is unique about the tankless water heater is the process to that product.

 A traditional water heater has a large tank that stores a reserve of water that is constantly heated.
 When you turn on a hot water valve, the water is released, the storage tank is refilled, and that new water will sit, heated, until it is used.